Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: Background continued. Subtleties

-The $\Zee$-gradings of vectorial Lie superalgebras are defined by the vector $\vec r$ of degrees of the indeterminates, but this vector can be shorthanded \textbf{for W-gradings} to a number $r$, or a symbol.
-Let the indeterminates $u_i$ be even, the $\theta_j$ odd.
-In \eqref{nonstandgr}, we consider $\fk (2n+1|m)$ preserving the Pfaff equation $\widetilde \alpha_1(X) =0$ for $X\in \fvect(2n+1|m)$; here $u=(t; p,q)$, $\theta=(\xi, \eta)$ for $m$ even, etc., see \eqref{alpha1}.
-For the series $\fm$, the indeterminates are denoted as in \eqref{alp0}.
+These gradings are defined by the vector $\vec r$ of degrees of the indeterminates, but this vector can be shortened \textit{for W-gradings} to a~number $r$, or a~symbol, which we do not indicate for $r=0$.
+Let the indeterminates $t$, $p_i$, $q_j$, and $u_\ell$ be even, while $\tau$, $\xi_i$, $\eta_j$, and $\theta_\ell$ be odd.
+Let the contact Lie superalgebra $\fk (2n+1|m)$ preserve the distribution given by the Pfaff equation